FigurePOS/terraform-modules/aws-sqs-queue/CLOUDWATCH_ALARMS.md

    - Critical threshold alarm when any messages appear
 3. **Dead Letter Queue Increasing Messages**
    - Alarm when messages are being added to DLQ (rate of increase)
-   - Routed to Slack and Rootly (pages Rootly OnCall)
+   - Routed to Slack by default.
+Rootly paging can be enabled after testing (see note below).
 4. Message Age alarm has been removed from this module

 ## Usage